HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 The default domain or schema for this table is `RELEASE`.
 This default value is also found in the helm chart `values.yaml` as `invalidationDomain: RELEASE`.

-# Changing the Domain/Schema of the Invalidation Table`
+## Updating the domain or schema for the table

 Refer to the following steps to change the domain or schema of the invalidation table from the default of `RELEASE`: